Diagnosis

 Learning about treatment choices

-To decide on the best treatment for you, your healthcare team needs to know as much as they can about your cancer.
-This may involve getting some tests and working with more than one healthcare provider.
+To decide on the best treatment for you, your health care team needs to know as much as they can about your cancer.
+This may involve getting some tests and working with more than one doctor.
 You may also decide that you want to get a second opinion to help you choose a treatment.
 Your team can help you do this.

 Getting support